 Papa Green Shoes is a high-energy, four-piece band based out of Springfield, Missouri.
 Rooted in modern blues, with touches of soul, funk and rock, PGS is one of the few bands where all 4 members are skilled soloists and lead vocalists.

-When not playing their weekly Thursday night residency at The Riff in Springfield, Papa Green Shoes can be seen on stages throughout the midwest at festivals and other special events.
+Since ending their 5 year weekly Thursday night residency at The Riff in Springfield, Papa Green Shoes can be seen on stages throughout the midwest at festivals and other special events.

 A 2-time winner of the regional International Blues Challenge, and voted Springfield’s Best Blues band, Papa Green Shoes has solidified itself as one of the most dynamic, funky, and soul-filling bands you’ll ever hear.